 Tours and Tickets

-All tickets are provided to my constituents on a first-come, first-served basis as they are approved by each tour location.
-Due to the large number of visitors, please request them as early as possible in order to maximize your chances.
+Please note that all tickets are provided to constituents on a first-come, first-served basis as they are approved by each tour location.
+Due to the large number of visitors please request tours as early as possible in order to maximize your chances.
 For the White House, Pentagon, National Archives and the Bureau of Engraving, it is recommended you contact my office at least three months in advance of your trip.

 * indicates information that you need to provide.